Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script which displays the content of two files at the same time
+a script which displays the last 10 lines of a specific line